 Highly recommend doing the High Roller – You can see the city views of Las Vegas with unlimited alcohol drinks from the bar inside.
 Great deal for an all you can drink spot with magnificent views!

 Then, we were off to dinner (or breakfast for dinner) at Serendipity located right outside of Ceasar’s Palace.
 Amazing place to dine in!
 They’re famous for their frozen hot chocolate.

-To end our last night with a bang, we watched a late night show in Las Vegas, Mystère by Cirque du Soleil at Treasure Island.
-Amazing show!
+To end our last night in Las Vegas, we watched a late night show of Mystère by Cirque du Soleil at Treasure Island.
+It was such an incredible show!

 Although our itinerary looked like we did it all, we had a few things that we didn’t get to do such as taking a photo in front of the Las Vegas Welcome Sign and watching the Bellagio fountain at night.
 Overall, we had an amazing four days and we can’t wait to go back!